tomikjetu/scratch-neural-network/readme.md

 A neural network from scratch using cross-validation using the [Iris Dataset](https://www.kaggle.com/datasets/himanshunakrani/iris-dataset)

 The model has 4 inputs, 4 hidden nodes and 3 output nodes.
 The hidden layer and the output layer use sigmoid activation function.
-The consistency of training was increased after implementing the Nguyen Withdrow initialization and K-Fold algorithm using the Sklearn library.
+The consistency of training was increased after implementing the Nguyen Widrow initialization and K-Fold algorithm using the Sklearn library.

 train.py